spear-sim/spear/docs/building_spearsim.md

 ## Assumptions

 We will assume for simplicity that you are developing on macOS, although most of these steps map straightforwardly across platforms.
 We will also assume that you're using Anaconda Python to manage your Python environment, and you have CMake installed.
-We will assume that you have cloned this entire repository including all submodules, and that you have installed the `spear` Python package installed, as described in our top-level [README](http://github.com/isl-org/spear).
+We will assume that you have cloned this entire repository including all submodules, and that you have installed the `spear` Python package installed, as described in our [Getting Started](getting_started.md) tutorial.
 All `cd` commands in this tutorial are specified relative to the top-level repository directory.

 ## Install the Unreal Engine

 We recommend installing the Unreal Engine version 4.26 via the Epic Games Launcher, rather than building it from source.
+We recommend installing to a path that does not contain spaces.
 You may need to disconnect from your VPN or proxy server when running the Epic Games Launcher.
 When you install the Unreal Engine, make sure you select _Editor symbols for debugging_ from the list of optional components.

 If you're building on Linux, you will need to build the Unreal Engine from source.
 See [this tutorial](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/) for details.